KittyGiraudel/site/_posts/2012-01-01-items-on-circle.md

 margin: $margin-top 0 0 $margin-left;
 {% endhighlight %}
 <p>Yes, it's definitely not the easiest way to do it as it involves some complicated calculations (thanks Ana for the formulas), but it works like a charm!</p>
 <p>Now how do we use all this stuff for IE8- without messing with modern browser stuff?
 I found that the easiest solution is to add a flag to the mixin: if it's turned on, then it means we need to support old IE, thus we use classes and margins.
-Else, we use transforms and pseudo-selectors.Consider the following structure:</p>
+Else, we use transforms and pseudo-selectors.
+Consider the following structure:</p>
 {% highlight css %}
 @mixin putOnCircle($nb-items, $circle-size, $item-size, $class-for-IE: false) {
 	/* ... */
-	@for $i from 1 to $nbItems+1 {
+	@for $i from 1 to $nb-items+1 {

 		/* If we don't plan on supporting old IE */
 		@if $class-for-IE == false {